 Editor’s note: The HARP program, designed to help homeowners who owed more than their homes were worth, expired Dec.
 31, 2018.
-There are many good options for refinancing, so please contact us at your earliest convenience.
+There are many good options for home appraisals and refinancing for homeowners who are underwater on their mortgage.

 There have been a lot of changes with HARP since its inception in 2009.
 Today, more people qualify for HARP, and it’s easier to refinance.